Series A Pitch Deck: What Investors Want to See in 2026

 Time in productEngagement depth

-Based on working with founders and feedback from VCs, these are the mistakes that kill Series A fundraises:
+Based on working with founders and feedback from VCs, these are the mistakes most directly tied to failed Series A raises.

 Mistake #1: Leading with Story Instead of Metrics#